 The practical application of Augmented Reality in Healthcare is widening.
-Health experts, leveraging AR’s flexibility, are digging deeper into some of the most complex issues they face and see how AR can untangle that complexity.
+Health experts, leveraging Augmented Reality’s intuitiveness and flexibility, are digging deeper into some of the most complex issues they face today, and see how AR can untangle that complexity.

 Visual demonstration of a specific part of the anatomy of a specific patient is one of the biggest challenges.
 Today, virtual models are used to efficiently demonstrate the cause of the problem, the stage of the condition and so on.
 Thanks to Augmented Reality.
 The healthcare industry is bracing up and shifting gears to leverage the power of AR for far-reaching results.

 So far patients had been left with no option other than going through scores of scan reports, which many feel, are incomprehensible and mundane.
 With Augmented Reality coming into the fold, these scenarios are changing fast.

 The technology is not just making doctors’ life easy, it is becoming easy for patients too, in understanding the anomalies caused by lifestyle changes.
 In addition, it makes pre-treatment and post-treatment demonstration more detailed and visually appealing.
 Making patients understand about their medical condition has been a concern among doctors.
 Now, with AR as a disruption, medical practitioners are embracing it with open arms.

 There’s a lot of talk about Microsoft’s HoloLens lately, despite the fact that it is still in its growing stage.
 Microsoft claims that HoloLens is the first self-contained, holographic computer fitted into a headset to best experience mixed reality – where it brings objects, people and surroundings together – seamlessly blending physical and virtual world.